 Sauteed Mushrooms are one of my all time favorite veggies (along with Bacon Wrapped Asparagus), they add such a deliciously earthy rich flavor to dishes and are ready in just minutes.
 Fried Mushrooms with garlic are the perfect side dish or make a great topping for Pork Tenderloin or burgers!

-I’ve been asked on several occasions, “How do you make fried mushrooms?” and truthfully, they aren’t hard to make but there are a few things you can do to take your sauteed mushrooms from ordinary to extraordinary.
+How do you make fried mushrooms?
+Truthfully, fried mushrooms are easy to make but there are a few things you can do to take your sauteed mushrooms from ordinary to extraordinary.

-- Use butter and olive oil.
-The combination of the two adds great flavor and definitely makes a difference to oil alone.
+- Use Butter and Olive Oil: The combination of the two adds great flavor and definitely makes a difference to oil alone.

 While I love using fried mushrooms to top a steak or burger, they also add amazing flavor to any mushroom recipe!
 They’re perfect to cook and add to casseroles, soups and stews.
 The extra flavor and caramelization will add tons of depth to your dishes with very little extra effort.

-More Recipes for Mushrooms Lovers:
+More Mushrooms Recipes:

 - Mushroom Stuffed Chicken Breasts: These chicken breasts come out tender and juicy on the inside with a deliciously crispy skin and an amazing mushroom filling